Posts tagged with ‘humor writing’ include the following:

 "Miller, you’ve been a good employee.
 I appreciate your loyalty to me and to Heigl & Hyde.
 Why don’t you take the week—no, take the rest of the month off!
 I think we could both use a little vacation, and now that the people know we’re here and we have the costumes, wigs, and oversized plastic novelties that they crave, I think we can afford to keep ‘em waiting for a while.
 Let’s close up shop until, say, November the first."

 "Not another word, Miller, not a-no-ther word!
 Here, take this—got to be at least five hundred in cash.
 Go have yourself a night on the town.
 I’m going to go check the inventory and double the orders for everything for next month."

-Heigl walks over to a shelf, opens a novelty monocle, dons it, and picks up a plastic tap-dancing cane.
+Heigl walks over to a shelf, opens a novelty monocle in blister packaging, dons it, and picks up a plastic tap-dancing cane.
 He whistles “We’re in the Money” and heads for the door.